 Suddenly our fear of Ryan someday having a boyfriend (a possibility that honestly terrified me) seemed trivial in contrast to our fear of Ryan’s death, especially in light of his recent rejection of Christianity, and his mounting anger at God.

-Ryan started with weed and beer…but in six short months was using cocaine, crack and heroin.
+Ryan started with weed and beer…but in six short months was using cocaine and heroin.
 He was hooked from the beginning, and his self-loathing and rage at God only fueled his addiction.
 Shortly after, we lost contact with him.
 For the next year and a half we didn’t know where he was, or even if he was dead or alive.
 And during that horrific time, God had our full attention.
 We stopped praying for Ryan to become straight.
 We started praying for him to know that God loved him.
 We stopped praying for him never to have a boyfriend.
 We started praying that someday we might actually get to know his boyfriend.
 We even stopped praying for him to come home to us; we only wanted him to come home to God.

 By the time our son called us, after 18 long months of silence, God had completely changed our perspective.
 Because Ryan had done some pretty terrible things while using drugs, the first thing he asked me was this: